jacklowrie/chordnet/SECURITY.md

 # Security Policy

 Thank you for your interest in keeping Chordnet secure!
-As a single-developer project, I appreciate your help in reporting any vulnerabilities you may find.

 ## Reporting a Vulnerability